City of Glencoe, MN

 Glencoe City Center

-Due to the Governor’s Executive Order 20-04, the Glencoe City Center is closed for meetings, rentals, practices, social clubs and events until May 1st.
+Due to the Governor’s Executive Order 20-56, the Glencoe City Center is closed for meetings, rentals, practices, social clubs and events (gatherings of 10 or more) until June 1st.

 Glencoe Public Library

-Glencoe Public Library is closed until April 10th.
-All due dates for all materials will be extended to April 12th.
+Glencoe Public Library is closed until until further notice.
+All due dates for all materials will be extended.
 This means you do not need to return your items until then; you do not need to contact the library or PLS to renew material, fines will not incur.
 For more information, please visit https://www.glencoe.lib.mn.us/.